allbilly/ane/README.md

 # Apple ANE running on Asahi
 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/allbilly/ane)

+This should be the most detailed documentation out there on using ANE on Asahi Linux.

 Thanks for the prior work from [geohotz](https://github.com/tinygrad/tinygrad/tree/v0.10.3/extra/accel/ane/) [eiln](https://github.com/eiln/ane) [freedomtan](https://github.com/freedomtan/coreml_to_ane_hwx), some scripts in experimental/* are from [freedomtan/coreml_to_ane_hwx](https://github.com/freedomtan/coreml_to_ane_hwx)

 TODO